Tom-Hirschberger/MMM-MQTTbridge/readme.md

 As of version 2.0 of the module it is possible to specify `qos`, `retain` settings for each `notiMqttCommands` element.
 If present these settings override the default values of the general configuration.
 Additionally `options` can be specified which support all options for published messages of the MQTT.js library (see [MQTT.js](https://github.com/mqttjs/MQTT.js#readme) for details).
 If `qos` and `retain` are specified as single values and in the `options` the single values override the `options`.

+As of version 2.1 it is possible to format the payload of the notification with a `valueFormat` string before it will be compared to the `payloadValue` and will be further processed.
+Look at [valueFormat.md](valueFormat.md) for further details.

+As of version 2.1 it is possible to define complexer `conditions` than only compare the payload content to the `payloadValue`.
+Look at [conditions.md](conditions.md) for further details.

 ```js
 var notiHook = [